 To learn more about the MIE program, check out the program requirements, and read about our faculty:

 Want to learn more about the Master of Industrial Engineering before applying?
-Join us for an info session webinar, hosted by Andrew Schaefer and Eylem Tekin, director of MIE at Rice University.
+Join us for an info session webinar, hosted by Andrew Schaefer and Eylem Tekin, directors of MIE at Rice University.
 Check our events calendar for details.

 - B.S. or B.A. degree in a quantitative field from an accredited institution (Minimum GPA 3.0)

 - GRE and TOEFL scores for an applicant whose native language is not English

 - Official transcripts

 - Application fee: $85

-After you've reviewed the program and application requirements, you are ready begin your application to Rice University.
+After you've reviewed the program and application requirements, you are ready to begin your application to Rice University.